 It also has the highest domestic shares in customer deposits, loans, and advances to customers, insurance, mortgages, and mutual funds.

-Let’s now look at the examples of some digital banks in Portugal.
+Let’s now look at the best online banks Portugal.

-You can easily download its app to your smartphone.
+You can easily download its app to your smartphone to access Portugal banking.
 Through N26, you can track your expenses and set aside money in real-time.
 You can immediately use your account without waiting for your physical card to arrive.
 Also, you will not pay fees for ATM withdrawals through your Mastercard in euros and payments in any currency, regardless of where you are in the world.
 There’s no foreign exchange fee, either.

 Needless to say that it is quite user-friendly.
 The setup of the account and the application is also very easy.
 First, you register on the N26 website, then download the app.
 The next step is to pair your phone.
 Lastly, you add your funds to your N26 account.
 You can also order your Mastercard to use it in Portugal.